trychlos/pwix-accounts-ui/README.md

 unloggedButtonContent
 </td><td>
 The content to be displayed in the shown button.<br />
-Only applies if the button is shown (cf. loggedButtonShown, unloggedButtonShown parms).<br />
+Only applies if the button is visible (cf. loggedButtonAction, unloggedButtonAction parms).<br />
 The content is expected to be a HTML string to be inserted in place of the default value;
 this HTML string may (should ?) also embeds needed class names and other styles.
 The provided value is expected to be this content, either as a string or a function which takes no argument and returns the content string.<br />
 Defaults to:<br/>
 <ul><li>
 a '<code>&lt;span class="fa-regular fa-fw fa-user"&gt;&lt;/span&gt;</code>' HTML string when unlogged</li><li>
-the 'preferredButtonId' value when logged.</li></ul>
+the 'preferredButton' value when logged.</li></ul>
 </td></tr>

 <tr><td style="vertical-align:top;">